-The archaeologist turned goldsmith at the heart of Loren Nicole.
+The archaeologist turned goldsmith, Loren Nicole.

-In her years after college, where she earned degrees in Art History and Anthropology, Loren pursued fieldwork in Peru and Mexico, studying Pre-Columbian cultures.
-She went on to work as a conservator in the Anthropology department of the American Museum of Natural History (New York) and later at the Metropolitan Museum of Art (New York) in the Art of Africa, Oceania and the Americas Department.
+Since childhood, Loren's innate curiosity led her to study art as a means for understanding materials.
+After earning her degrees in Art History and Anthropology, Loren landed in New York and worked as a conservator in the Anthropology department of the American Museum of Natural History, and later at the Metropolitan Museum of Art.